Celebrating 11 years the Toronto Shorts International Film Festival is the largest short film festival in Canada.

-Over the last seven years the festival has become a career stepping stone, establishing a tradition of discovering and promoting filmmakers who have gone on to be Academy Awards Nominees, including : 2018 Oscar Nominees "Watu Wote - All of Us" (Germany ) and "The Eleven O'Clock" (Australia).
+In the past ten years, the festival has become a career stepping stone, establishing a tradition of discovering and promoting filmmakers who have gone on to be Academy Awards Nominees, including :

 Toronto stands as the largest media market in Canada, it boasts the world-renowned Royal Ontario Museum, the massive Art Gallery of Ontario, the Soulpepper Theatre Company, the Toronto Symphony Orchestra, and now a premiere international short film festival.

-In order to showcase the best short films and its filmmakers from around the world, we created the Toronto Shorts International Film Festival.
-Toronto Shorts is a where films from a wide spectrum intersect, animation, documentaries, comedies, narrative, genre, and graduation short films from some of the finest film schools.
+In order to showcase the best short films and their filmmakers from around the world, we created the Toronto Shorts International Film Festival where films from a wide spectrum intersect, animation, documentaries, comedies, narrative, genre, and graduation short films from some of the finest film schools.